Bhilala

 The Bhilala are an indigenous tribal community primarily found in the Malwa and Nimar regions of the Central Provinces and Central India.
 Their total population is estimated to be around 150,000, with the majority residing in the Bhopawar Agency, adjacent to Nimar.
-A significant number of Bhilalas trace their origins to Fatehpur Sikri, including sub-groups such as the Bhadoriyas and Chouhans.
 As per the 1911 census, only about 15,000 Bhilalas were recorded in the Central Provinces.

+They are counted together with Bhils and are recognized as Scheduled Tribes in Gujarat, Madhya Pradesh and Rajasthan.